Mixture of Directed Graphical Models for Discrete Spatial Random Fields: Introduction

 Standard spatial statistical models for areal data assume that there is a known \textit{natural undirected graph} (NUG, our terminology) with vertices/edges denoting the areal units and the spatial proximity/contiguity of pairs of areal units, respectively. \textit{Markov random fields} (MRFs) are a default choice for prior distribution on $\z$, as an MRF, defined for a given NUG, is in fact a probability distribution whose conditional distributions elicit the same dependence structure (i.e. dependencies between areal units) as the specified NUG \citep{besag1974, besag1975}.
 While the one-to-one correspondence between a NUG and an MRF leads to a simple and intuitive specification of the joint probability distribution of $\z$, inference on the parameters governing an MRF is computationally burdensome due to an intractable normalizing constant when $\z$ is discrete.
-While diverse approximation methods for the MRF have been proposed \citep{reeves_pettitt2004, friel_etal2009, mcgrory_etal2009, mcgrory_etal2012}, the approach that uses the \textit{pseudo-likelihood} (PL) of \citet{besag1975} in place of the analytical form of the intractable MRF prior density persists in Bayesian analyses \citep{heikkinen_hogmander1994, hoeting_etal2000, wang_etal2000, hughes_etal2011, pereyra_mclaughlin2017, marsman_haslbeck2023}.
-While relatively easy to implement and computationally efficient, this approach lacks rigor as there are no guarantees that the approximation leads to valid posterior inference (see Section~\ref{sec:pl_approx}).
+While diverse approximation methods for the MRF have been proposed \citep{reeves_pettitt2004, friel_etal2009, mcgrory_etal2009, mcgrory_etal2012}, the approach that uses the \textit{pseudo-likelihood} of \citet{besag1975} in place of the analytical form of the intractable MRF prior density persists in Bayesian analyses \citep{heikkinen_hogmander1994, hoeting_etal2000, wang_etal2000, hughes_etal2011, pereyra_mclaughlin2017, marsman_haslbeck2023}.
+While relatively easy to implement and computationally efficient, this approach does not guarantee valid posterior inference (see Section~\ref{sec:pl_approx}).